Pitching Institute rumors, news

 -

 • Organized Motions – BalanceFinding your target with uncanny regularity comes from being “in balance” or starting your motion with your Front Knee in front of your Front Hip.
 Your Body is Always Getting “In Balance” The instant you’re “out of balance” becomes the instant your Body makes adjustments.
 What should happen.
 1. Your Glove Arm triggers your Lower Body.
-2. Your Throwing Action ...2024See more Throwing Hand
+2. Your Throwing Action ...2024See more articles Throwing Hand

 -